-Stimulating the vagus nerve is important as it reduces stress, anxiety, anger and inflammation by activating the relaxation response of our parasympathetic nervous system.
-Deep slow diaphragmatic breathing stimulates the nerve and lowers stress responses associated with the “fight or flight” mechanisms in the body.
-This deep breathing also improves heart rate variability (HRV) which is the measurement of variations within beat-to-beat intervals of the heart.
+Stimulating the vagus nerve is an effective way to reduce stress, anxiety, anger, and inflammation.
+Deep slow diaphragmatic breathing stimulates the nerve which lowers stress responses associated with the “fight or flight” mechanisms in the body, helping you to feel more calm.
+This deep breathing also improves heart rate variability (HRV), the measurement of variations within beat-to-beat intervals of the heart.

-I started thinking again about the vagus nerve when my Pilates teacher reminded me to think about the vagus nerve while I was doing my exercises in class.
+I started thinking again about the benefits of vagus nerve stimulation when my Pilates teacher reminded me to think about it while I was doing the exercises in class.
 Just taking my mind’s attention towards the nerve and off the fact I was doing the difficult teaser exercises was huge in helping me do the exercises more calmly, to breathe more deeply and rhythmically and consequently all my exercises became better and more controlled.
 It made doing the exercises easier and I felt stronger.

 EFT and Deep Breaths